goharbor/website/docs/administration/configuring-replication/create-replication-endpoints.md

    The endpoint can be another Harbor instance, or a non-Harbor registry.
 Currently, the following non-Harbor registries are supported:

+   - Alibaba Cloud Container Registry
+   - AWS Elastic Container Registry
+   - Azure Container Registry
    - Docker Hub
    - Docker registry
-   - AWS Elastic Container Registry
-   - Azure Container Registry
-   - Ali Cloud Container Registry
+   - Github Container Registry
    - Google Container Registry (and Google Cloud Artifact Registry)
-   - Huawei SWR
+   - Huawei SoftWare Repository for Container
-   - Gitlab
-   - Quay
    - Jfrog Artifactory
+   - Tencent Container Registry
+   - VolcEngine Container Registry

    {{< note >}}
-   If you plan to use this endpoint in a proxy cache project, note that they only support Harbor, Docker Hub, AWS Elastic Container Registry, Azure Container Registry, Google Container Registry/Google Cloud Artifact Registry, and Quay registries.
+   If you plan to use this endpoint in a proxy cache project, note that they only support Harbor, Alibaba Cloud Container Registry, Azure Container Registry, Docker Hub, Docker registry, AWS Elastic Container Registry, Google Container Registry/Google Cloud Artifact Registry, Github Container Registry, and Jfrog Artifactory registries.
 Read more about how to [Configure Proxy Cache](../../configure-proxy-cache/).
    {{< /note >}}

    ![Replication providers](../../../img/replication-endpoint2.png)